repans/Google-IT-Support-Professional-Certificate/Technical-Support-Fundamentals/Week-6/Graded-Quiz-Troubleshooting-Best-Practices.md

 - [ ] The user identification.

-### 07. Which of these statements describe one of the parts needed to write good documentation?

-- [ ] Timestamps of each interaction with the customer.
-- [ ] Detailed information of the conversation between you and the user.
-- [ ] Which computer you used to solve the problem.
-- [x] Exact instructions on how to fix the problem.

 ### 08. ________________________ is the most common pitfall when troubleshooting.

 - [x] Going on autopilot and not finding the root cause of the problem
 - [ ] Asking questions and gathering data
 - [ ] Guessing the solution
 - [ ] Using the fastest possible solution

-### 08. Which of the following is a common pitfall when troubleshooting?

-- [x] Moving through issues out of habit and without careful thought.
-- [ ] Asking too many questions.
-- [ ] Investigating the issue.
-- [ ] Documenting the problem.

 ### 10. Consider the following case study: